pabit06/MyERP/SECURITY.md

 ### What to Expect

-1. **Acknowledgment**: You'll receive confirmation that we've received your report
+1. **Acknowledgment**: You'll receive confirmation that I've received your report
-2. **Investigation**: Our security team will investigate the issue
+2. **Investigation**: I will investigate the issue
-3. **Updates**: We'll keep you informed of our progress
+3. **Updates**: I'll keep you informed of my progress
-4. **Resolution**: Once fixed, we'll notify you and may request your verification
+4. **Resolution**: Once fixed, I'll notify you and may request your verification
-5. **Credit**: With your permission, we'll credit you in our security advisories
+5. **Credit**: With your permission, I'll credit you in my security advisories

 ### Security Best Practices

 When reporting vulnerabilities, please:

 - Act in good faith and avoid accessing or modifying data that doesn't belong to you
-- Do not perform any actions that could harm our users or systems
+- Do not perform any actions that could harm my users or systems
 - Do not violate any laws or breach any agreements
-- Keep the vulnerability details confidential until we've resolved it
+- Keep the vulnerability details confidential until I've resolved it

 ## Security Features